-My take on the suggestions so far (thank you very much by the way):Subaru STI - I drove a 2010 on the same day I drove a BMW 335xi, all Infiniti G37 models, Legacy, and Hyundai Genesis Coupe.
-I took the STI around the same roads and same freeway onramp I drive every day since the dealer was just one exit down the freeway from me.
-My Volvo felt as fast if not faster but a hell of a lot smoother and quieter.
-The STI felt like the differential was going to come blasting through the floor.
-The interior made Hyundai's interior feel like an Infinity.
+.
+Coupe.
+I took the STI around the same roads and freeway onramp even as I drive every day since the dealer was just an exit on the highway from me.
+My Volvo felt as fast if not faster, but a hell of a lot smoother and quieter.
+The TSI felt like the difference would come blasting through the floor.
+The interior is feeling inside like a Hyundai Infinity.
 I hate the looks and the big wing on the previous generation.
-The new was is okay, but I'd only get an STI if my driveway was a 10-mile dirt road up a hill.Subaru Legacy - Its a nice car, don't get me wrong, but not for me.
-I drove both the 2010 Turbo and the 6-cyl models.
+The news was correct, but I get an STI if my driveway was a dirt road to a 10-mile heritage hill.Subaru - Its a nice car, make no mistake, but not for me.
+I drove both the 2010 Turbo models and 6-cyl.
 Major turbo lag.
 No low-end torque.
-Tranny's (Auto and Manual) sucked.
-Cheapo interiors.
-But like I said not a bad car at the price point.
-Just not my cup of tea.Ford Fusion - Only the 2010 Sport would fit the bill for me.
-They made some nice changes.
-This is THE sleeper of new cars in my opinion.
-Decent styling, power, AWD.
-The reviews are not bad.
-But, it's a FORD.
-I know, I know, Ford is the "good" brand for American Cars (unless you're buying a Corvette or a Camaro) But I can tell you from my experience having owned 18 cars in 15 years, the resale on that Fusion will be crap (like my Volvo - sigh).
-No way I'm buying a brand new Ford even if it is a lot of bang for the buck at about $ 30K.Sonata - Yes, the NEW one.
-Decent looking, decent overall package.
-I checked out the reviews.
-Bottom line it is too tame for me.
-I could settle for a 2009 Mazda 6 s Grand Touring, it has it all except crazy power, but even though I'm a big Hyundai fan after driving the Genesis coupe which had better steering feel.
+From Tranny (Auto and Manual) sucked.
+Interiors Cheapo.
+But as I said not a bad car at the price point just is not my cup of tea.Ford Fusion -.
+Only the Sport 2010 would do the trick for me They made some nice changes.
+This is the sleeper of new cars in my opinion.
+Decent style, power, AWD.
+Comments are not bad.
+But it's a ford.
+I know, I know, Ford is the right brand for American cars (unless you buy a Corvette or a Camaro) But I can tell you from my experience having owned 18 cars in 15 years on.
+Resale on the merger will be the shit (like my Volvo - sigh).
+No way I'm buying a new Ford, even if it is a lot of bang for the buck at about $ 30K.
+Decent looking, decent package as a whole.
+I checked the comments.
+Ultimately, it is too bland for me.
+I could settle for a 2009 Mazda 6 s Grand Touring, it has everything but the power crazy, but even if I'm a big fan after driving the Hyundai Genesis Coupe has better steering feel.
 The BMW 335 I drove an hour before, the Sonata is just not me.
 My friend beat the previous version and there are plenty of car for the money.
 Accord Coupe - Let me say that if I should be interested in a Honda, I had to save money and get as good if not better product for less money, with greater assurance and Closest Thing Hyundai has to offer.
 Hyundai Add another 3-5 years and peop...